oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_monitoring_metric_data_module.rst

                                                                                                                                                             </td>
                                                                 <td>
                                             <div>The name of the metric.</div>
                                             <div>A valid name value starts with an alphabetical character and includes only alphanumeric characters, dots, underscores, hyphens, and dollar signs.
-The `oci_` prefix is reserved.
 Avoid entering confidential information.</div>
                                             <div>Example: `my_app.success_rate`</div>
                                                         </td>
             </tr>